 - Time Constant - 1 sec.

 Now how do you start?
 Turn the amplitude of Hmod way down, to about 10~20% of its original value.
 Refer to the diagrams above.
 For the first part of the experiment, Hmod was large; for this part it must be small (but not too small, how come?).
 Once things are working, adjust the amplitude to peak the signal.
-You should see the resonance curve sweeping across the face of the scope, and off the end.
+With the pre-amplifier hooked up to the Y channel of the scope, you should see the resonance curve sweeping across the face of the scope, and off the end.
 A few seconds later it should return and sweep across and off the other end.
+You want the sweep to be symmetrical and off the screen on both sides.
+I.e., adjust the offset and amplitude on the signal generator to make the resonance peaks go off the right and left hand sides of the oscilloscope, and that the amount of time spent off the screen is minimal and even for both sides.
 The voltage on the magnet power supply should be going from zero up and back again.
-If you are monitoring the Wavetek output on another oscilloscope, the horizontal line should go up and down from zero.
+If you are monitoring the signal generator output on another oscilloscope, the horizontal line should go up and down from zero.
 When it is halfway, the resonance curve should be in the center of the scope.

 For the H2O samples with molarity of 3, 1, 0.3, 0.1, 0.03 molar Mn++, adjust the mode to absorption and set Hmod small, ~1/8 the line width; this takes the derivative (see Ref.
 2, p.
 51).
 Adjust the lock-in amplifier and record the derivative with the computer.